justinbaur/python-mocking-patterns/README.md

 Showcase different mocking patterns in python to help unit testing.

-## Organizational Structures
+## Patterns by Organizational Structure

 ### Script

-Formal definition of this organizational structure from <https://docs.python.org/3/tutorial/modules.html#modules>
+The formal definition of the `script` organizational structure from <https://docs.python.org/3/tutorial/modules.html#modules>.

 > If you quit from the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
 Therefore, if you want to write a somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with that file as input instead.
-This is known as creating a script
+This is known as creating a script.

 Keeping with the theme of simplicity, this example will use the most basic of configuration.

-`venv` - Setup a virtual environment for segregating dependencies of this example `requirements.txt` - Manage the dependencies for the example
+`venv` - Setup a virtual environment for segregating dependencies in this example `requirements.txt` - Define the dependencies for the example

 ### Module